The 9 Best Travel Tools of 2018

 Now that you’re inspired to go, you need to book your flights.
 But if you’re like most people, your hands are a bit tied.
 Either you can a) book your flights right now, knowing that you may not be getting the best deal possible, or you can b) wait and pour hours of time into research, still unsure of whether the price will drop or skyrocket before you hit Buy.
 It’s a gamble, and even those times when you do save a bit of cash, the stress and time invested usually make the savings a wash.
 It sounds like you need Yore Oyster.

 Yore Oyster is a personalized flight hacking service that uses highly advanced techniques and specialized industry knowledge to slash the price of your flight by up to 50% compared to other sites like Kayak and Skyscanner.
 Yes, seriously.
-Their 2015 Year in Review shows that they saved travelers a pretty penny in 2015: $23,000, to be exact.

 And Yore Oyster is also How I Travel’s parent company, which means we share the same mission: to make travel better by curating and concisely sharing the world’s best travel information.
 And that’s exactly what Yore Oyster is doing with blog posts like How to Fly from Asia to North America (and vice versa) for $75 – making it exceptionally easy for everyone to travel.